 Rwanda distinguishes itself as a haven of tranquility within the East African landscape, boasting a remarkably low rate of criminal incidents affecting tourists.
 A visit to Rwanda promises the privilege of exploration unburdened by concerns, allowing you to revel in the majesty of the land and its inhabitants.

-Each gorilla permit secured in Rwanda serves as a direct endorsement of the Diana Fossey Gorilla Fund Project.
+Each gorilla permit secured in Rwanda serves as a direct endorsement of the Dian Fossey Gorilla Fund Project.
 By embarking on this remarkable journey, you actively participate in the preservation of the remaining mountain gorilla population within their natural habitat, a testament to your commitment to environmental stewardship.

 As you contemplate the prospect of a mountain gorilla trekking escapade, bear in mind that the reasons are manifold, etching a resounding endorsement for Rwanda as the ultimate destination.
 A realm of awe-inspiring landscapes, poignant history, and extraordinary encounters beckons, paving the way for an indelible journey of discovery.
 With Trek Africa tours as your guide, the path to this enchanting realm unfolds seamlessly.
 Our expertise transforms mere travel into a transformative odyssey, inviting you to become part of Rwanda’s storied tapestry and champion the cause of conservation.
 Contact us today, and embark on a journey that promises not just adventure, but a profound connection with the heart of Rwanda’s wilderness.